waprin/waprin.github.io/_posts/2022-10-17-stop-worrying-love-frontend.md

 But if you scroll through Indie Hackers, you’ll notice that pretty much every single opportunity is frontend focused.
 There’s exception, especially if you can look for ways to sell stuff *about* backend rather than backend itself, such as books or courses on AWS.
 But on the whole, if you want to do indie hacking stuff, you’re far, far better off knowing Javascript than C++.

 It’s true that on average, Indie Hackers make a **lot* less than BigTech SWEs do.
-A *lot* less.
-Senior at BigTech is usually 400k, Staff is 600k, even startups can usually get you to 200k base.
-Indie hackers often celebrate 20k for the entire year, which would be a small signing bonus to BigTech SWEs.
-The catch is that indie hackers have way more upside.
+A *lot* less.The catch is that indie hackers have way more upside.
 By owning their own businesses, if they ever do find a breakout success, they can make tens or hundreds of millions of dollars.
 Silicon Valley likes to give engineers the illusion of that possibility , but it’s almost always an illusion, except for a rare few who win the startup lottery (and even then, VCs have extracted most of the value out of ISOs and most IC engineers get too small a percentage to matter).

-More importantly than money, indie hacking is usually a lot more *fun* than IC BigTech or VC startups.
-But the financial potential is on average lower but potentially much higher.

-Even if you want to do a VC-backed startup, you’re *still* often better off doing frontend.
+Even if you want to found a VC-backed startup, you’re *still* often better off doing frontend.
 The biggest crypto YC successs stories are Coinbase and OpenSea and both their MVPs involved a lot more frontend work than backend work.
 I was recently at a San Francisco crypto meetup and spoke with the founders of the Solana Phantom wallet, which raised $100M at a $1B valuation, and their CEO told me he coded most of the product but never wrote a single smart contract in Rust, the programming language for Solana.
 He simply didn’t need to, and didn’t want to distract himself, cause his core product was the Chrome extension , written in Javascript.

 ## Conclusion

-Before my grandmother died, often times she would reply to pretty much any conversation with *“do what makes you happy”*, which she said in a voice that was a funny combination of an old Brooklyn accent and her aging vocal cords.
+Before my grandmother died, oftentimes she would reply to pretty much any conversation with *“do what makes you happy”*, which she said in a voice that was a funny combination of an old Brooklyn accent and her aging vocal cords.
 Nowadays, when my family discusses any scenario where someone solicits any sort of advice, usually someone imitates the grandma voice and says “*do what makes you happy”*.

 If low-level C++ and Rust makes you happy, do that.
 If cool machine learning with PyTorch and numpy makes you happy, do that.
 If hardware and robotics and embedded programming makes you happy, do that.

+I myself still find those topics pretty cool, and perhaps I'll return to one of those when the time is right.

 But if you want to do frontend, do frontend.
 And if a backend elitist ever condescends to you about it, dismiss their foolish opinion and laugh internally at their ignorance.
 Because doing frontend can expose you to lots of cool computer science concepts, it can make you lots of money, it lets you build products that you can share with anyone.
 Most importantly, it can even make you happy.